cms-DQM/dqmgui/README.md

 * The DQM team
   * We handle the `PR tests` and the way data is uploaded to the GUI ourselves
   * The code that performs the upload (and needs changing) is located here: https://github.com/cms-sw/cmssw/blob/master/DQMServices/FileIO/scripts/compareDQMOutput.py#L86-L99

+## Selecting the CMSSW version to build against

+### Online

+The build process in the Online is done by us.
+This means that we have to check what is the current CMSSW version used (`/dqmdata/dqm_cmssw/current_production` or `/dqmdata/dqm_cmssw/current_playback`).
+Once we know the current version, we can put its name `CMSSW_VERSION` and `SCRAM_ARCH` to this file: https://github.com/cms-DQM/dqmgui/blob/master/scripts/cmssw_info and rebuild.

+This check needs to be running in a cron job (every 10 seconds?) to ensure that the DQM GUI is always built against the current CMSSW version.

+### Offline

+We can't change the content of files in the Offline ourselves, so we need to make a PR to change the `CMSSW_VERSION` and `SCRAM_ARCH` in this file: https://github.com/cms-DQM/dqmgui/blob/master/scripts/cmssw_info and ask CMSWEB administrator to redeploy the DQM GUI.